BaeSeulki/NL2LF/README.md

 _4. SmBoP: Semi-autoregressive Bottom-up Semantic Parsing_
 _5. GAZP: Grounded Adaptation for Zero-shot Executable Semantic Parsing_
-_6. DuSQL: A Large-Scale and Pragmatic Chinese Text-to-SQL Dataset_
+_6. DuSQL: A Large-Scale and Pragmatic Chinese Text-to-SQL Dataset_ _7.
+Semantic Evaluation for Text-to-SQL with Distilled Test Suites_

 > The Resources for `Natural Language to Logical Form` Research, Focus on `NL2SQL` first.